 Therefore, clean the hole with a mouthpiece brush and water from time to time.

-If you keep these tips in mind and take regular care of your brass instrument, it will reward you with reliable, enjoyable play and long-term attractiveness.
-If you have any questions about maintenance or need the support of a specialist, please do not hesitate to contact us.
+If you pay attention to these tips and care for your brass instrument regularly, it will reward you with reliable, enjoyable playing and long-term appeal.
+If you have any questions regarding the care or need the assistance of a professional, please feel free to contact us.